DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 ## Apple iPad service and repair

-### If it is not working within 3 days of receiving it
+### If it's not working within 3 days of receiving it

 If an iPad will not start, check it’s fully charged and plugged into the mains.
 If you still cannot start the device, email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) with ‘Device won’t start’ in the subject line.
 Include your order number so that we can help you as quickly as possible.